Managing the power

 Boulton obviously did not want that the operators (fire men) of the steam engine would play around with this aspect of the steam engine.
 He, therefore, describes that this mechanism could be installed inside the vessel/piston [5] so that its existence is hidden.

-Watt describes 30 years later that it was used only with cylinders where steam was also admitted on the side of the piston that was usually charged with the atmospheric pressure [6].
-Probably this steam had a slightly higher pressure than the atmospheric pressure.
+Watt describes 30 years later that it was used only with cylinders where steam was also admitted on the side of the piston that was usually charged with the atmospheric pressure [7].

 The first engine with steam expansion was built around August 1777.
-The performance was not very satisfactory, and its movement was jerky and violent [7].
-Despite some modifications, it would appear that Watt lost interest in the expansive engine but Boulton still favored this approach [8].
-He applied the expansion principle with double engines and wrote in reference to the "Wheel Maid whim engine": "I never saw an engine take so little steam as this in my life & you may be assured that where a fly [wheel] can apply'd so as to go 300 or 400 ft per minute, the expansive principle in practice will come up to theory" [9].
-The principle of expansive action was given up in 1784 when a new valve gear was introduced that prohibited the early closing of the steam valve.
-[10]
+The performance was not very satisfactory, and its movement was jerky and violent [8].
+Despite some modifications, it would appear that Watt lost interest in the expansive engine but Boulton still favored this approach [9].
+Boulton applied the expansion principle with double engines and wrote in reference to the "Wheel Maid whim engine": "I never saw an engine take so little steam as this in my life & you may be assured that where a fly [wheel] can apply'd so as to go 300 or 400 ft per minute, the expansive principle in practice will come up to theory" [10].
+The double acting engine would have levelled the unequal production of forces and ensured a smoother motion of the piston.
+Eventually, the principle of expansive action was given up in 1784 when a new valve gear was introduced that prohibited the early closing of the steam valve.
+[11]

 The expansion principle was implemented in an engine at Soho and a few other places around 1776, and at Shadwell Water Works in 1778.
 Then, in 1782, it was detailed in a patent among a number of new developments in steam engines.